JakePDaniel/WordScambler/README.md

 # Word Scambler

-Simple Apache Spark project that solves the scramble problem.
+Simple Apache Spark project that solves the Jumble problem.

 ## Explanation of the problem
 The jumble puzzle is a common newspaper puzzle, it contains a series of anagrams that must be